The Monthly Expenses and Cost of Living in the United Kingdom’s Largest City Are Higher Than Anywhere Else

-For this reason, I decided to spend hours researching how the prices in London, the capital of the United Kingdom, compare with capitals of the five largest countries in the European Union: Germany (Berlin), France (Paris), Italy (Rome), Spain (Madrid) and Poland (Warsaw).
+For this reason, I decided to spend hours researching how the prices in London, the capital of the United Kingdom, compare with the capitals of the five largest countries in the European Union: Germany (Berlin), France (Paris), Italy (Rome), Spain (Madrid) and Poland (Warsaw).

-Average Monthly Expenses for One Person
+Average Cost of Living and Monthly Expenses in London for One Person

 To make this objective, I wrote this article using the following guideline: What are the average monthly expenses for one person (a single, young professional living alone in a rented studio)?